Skip to main content

 Uniqueness and capabilities:

-• ORNL agent-based computers allow wide-scale integration of new converters into a distributed system.
+• Advanced Control: ORNL agent-based computers allow for the wide-scale integration of new converters into an autonomous, coordinated system.

-• Power electronics equipment and configurations can be tested using six linked test stations, each with 300kW of testing capability, using remote-controlled interfaces.
+• High-Capacity Testing: Power electronics equipment and configurations can be tested using six linked test stations, each with 300kW of capability.
+Each station can simultaneously test up to two independent power-electronic-interfaced systems and emulated local resources, allowing for the analysis of up to 12 interconnected subsystems.

 Large piece of machinery related to wiring large voltages in a lab